YTFetcher CLI

 - Example:

-ytfetcher from_channel -c TheOffice -m 50 -f json --includes-title "episode" - Only processes videos with "episode" in the title
+ytfetcher channel TheOffice -m 50 -f json --includes-title "episode" - Only processes videos with "episode" in the title

 Combining Multiple Filters